The 2023-24 Young Artist Award Recipients

 The Young Artist Award Program was established to enhance professional training for career-oriented singers.
 Recipients receive an annual stipend of $2,500 payable over ten months and are provided with experiences to strengthen their development as soloists and professional choral singers.

-– are available to attend all Monday evening rehearsals from late August through mid-May
+– Be able to attend all Monday evening rehearsals from mid-August through mid-May

 Award Benefits and Details